-- B3 CG 3.
-Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations.
+- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations.

-- B4 CG 4.
-Ability to solve problems with initiative, decision making, creativity, critical thinking and to communicate and transmit knowledge, skills and abilities in the field of industrial engineering.
+- B4 CG4 Ability to solve problems with initiative, decision making, creativity, critical thinking and the ability to communicate and transmit knowledge and skills in the field of industrial engineering specializing in Industrial Chemistry.

-- C3 CE3 Basic knowledge on the use and programming of computers, operating systems, databases and software applications in engineering.
+- CE3 Basic knowledge on the use and programming of computers, operating systems, databases and software applications in engineering.

 - D1 CT1 Analysis and synthesis.

 - D2 CT2 Problems resolution.

 - D5 CT5 Information Management.

 - D6 CT6 Application of computer science in the field of study.

 - D7 CT7 Ability to organize and plan.

 - D17 CT17 Working as a team.

 Learning outcomes

-Expected results from this subject Train ing and L earning Results
+Expected results from this subject Train Training and Learning Results

-Computer and operating system skills.
-B3 C3 D5
+Computer and operating system skills. В3 C3 D5

 D6

 D7

 Basic understanding of how computers work В3 C3 D1

 D5

 Skills regarding the use of computer tools for engineering В3 C3 D5

 D6

 D7

 D17